Greg Chappell: Underarm bowling incident

 Chappell instigated the underarm bowling incident in the New Zealand–Australia One Day International on 1 February 1981.
 With the series tied at 1–1, Australia looked to have gained the upper hand by batting first and setting New Zealand a chase of 235 runs.
-Undisciplined bowling and fielding by the Australians, and a great innings from Kiwi opener Bruce Edgar narrowed the target to 15 with one over to play.
+Undisciplined bowling and fielding by the Australians, and a great innings from Kiwi opener Bruce Edgar, left a target of 15 runs needed with one over to play.
 Chappell's younger brother, Trevor, a batting all-rounder who specialised in bowling at the end of an innings, delivered the final over.
 From the first five balls, Trevor Chappell took two for 8, leaving the new batsman (Brian McKechnie) to score a six to tie the game.

-At this point, Greg Chappell intervened, told his brother to deliver the ball along the ground (i.e. underarm) and he then informed the umpire to let the batsman know of the change of bowling style.
+At this point, Greg Chappell intervened, telling his brother to deliver the ball along the ground (i.e. underarm) and informing the umpire to let the batsman know of the change of bowling style.
 Despite the protestations of wicketkeeper Rod Marsh, the ball was delivered and the batsman simply put his bat in front of the ball to stop.
 He then hurled his bat away.
 A large crowd of 50,000 – mostly Australian – loudly booed the Australian team from the field.
 The New Zealand Prime Minister Rob Muldoon said it was "the most disgusting incident I can recall in the history of cricket", the Australian Prime Minister Malcolm Fraser said it was "contrary to the traditions of the game", and the Chappells' decision was universally condemned.
-Both brothers have expressed regret and embarrassment over the incident.
+Both brothers have since expressed regret and embarrassment over the incident.

-Ganguly spat
+Ganguly controversy

 Chappell's first overseas tour as the coach of the Indian team was to Zimbabwe in September 2005.
-Sourav Ganguly, the Indian captain, scored a century in the first Test match and later alleged that the coach Chappell had asked him to step down as captain on the eve of the game.
+Sourav Ganguly, the Indian captain, scored a century in the first Test match and later alleged that coach Chappell had asked him to step down as captain on the eve of the game.
 This was widely covered by the Indian media.
 Ganguly was later dropped from the Indian cricket team by the selectors on the grounds of poor form, but many in the media suggested his omission was influenced by the previous row with Chappell.

 Book on Rahul Dravid

-In his new book, Chappell gave rise to fresh controversy by claiming that Rahul Dravid as a captain didn't receive the kind of support he gave to other captains and his success was not enjoyed by some of his teammates.
+In his book, Chappell gave rise to fresh controversy by claiming that Rahul Dravid as captain didn't receive the kind of support he gave to other captains and his success was not enjoyed by some of his teammates.